zachd/stretch-my-time-off/README.md

 - **Vercel**: For seamless deployment and hosting.
 - **Cloudflare**: For robust CDN and security features.
 - **Cursor IDE and GPT-4o**: For making the development process efficient and enjoyable.

----

-Thank you for checking out **Stretch My Time Off**!
-I hope you find it as useful as I do in planning your vacations.
-If you have any questions or feedback, feel free to reach out.